Clube Atlético Mineiro: Rivalries

-The local rivalry between Atlético and Cruzeiro, known as the Clássico Mineiro ("Mineiro Derby"), exists since Cruzeiro's foundation (as Sociedade Esportiva Palestra Itália) in 1921.
-It strengthened in the 1940s, and became the biggest derby in Minas Gerais in the 1960s.
-Atlético dominated the rivalry from its early days until the 1950s, but Cruzeiro rose in the 1960s to be a strong challenger, and the 1970s had divided honours.
-The 1980s were dominated by Atlético, while the 1990s and 2000s were favourable to Cruzeiro.
+The local rivalry between Atlético and Cruzeiro, known as the Clássico Mineiro ("Mineiro Derby"), started years after the latter's foundation as Società Sportiva Palestra Italia in 1921.
+It strengthened in the 1940s and became the biggest derby in Minas Gerais in the 1960s.
+Atlético dominated the rivalry from its early days until the late 1950s, Cruzeiro rose in the 1960s to be a strong challenger and the 1970s had divided honours.
+The 1980s were favourable to Atlético, whilst the 1990s and 2000s were dominated by Cruzeiro.
 The 2010s have the rivals competing at an even level.
-The clubs dissent over the number of matches and head-to-head record of the Clássico Mineiro, but both teams' statistics show Atlético with most wins in the encounter.
-The only national final between the two clubs happened in the 2014 Copa do Brasil, when Atlético triumphed in a final match played at the Mineirão.
-The Clássico's most extreme result was a 9–2 win by Atlético, in the 1927 Campeonato Mineiro.
+The 2020s have been favourable to Atlético, partly due to its local rivals' three years in a row in relegation level of Brazilian national football.
+The clubs dissent over the number of matches and head-to-head record of the Clássico Mineiro, but both teams' statistics show Atlético with most wins in the encounter: 518 matches, 210 wins, 138 draws and 171 losses (as of June 2023).
+The only national final between the two clubs happened in the 2014 Copa do Brasil, when Atlético triumphed in a final match played at Mineirão.
+The Clássico Mineiros most extreme result was an Atlético 9–2 Cruzeiro win in the 1927 Campeonato Mineiro.

-Atlético versus América was known as the Clássico das Multidões ("Derby of the Masses") before the construction of the Mineirão, as they were the most popular clubs in the state.
-In their first years, América was known as an elitist club, while Atlético had popular appeal; the former dominated the early years of the encounter, winning ten consecutive Campeonato Mineiro titles from 1916 to 1925.
+The derby between Atlético and América was known as the Clássico das Multidões ("Derby of the Masses"), before Mineirão was built.
+America dominated the early years of the encounter, winning ten consecutive Campeonato Mineiro titles from 1916 to 1925.
 In the 1930s, Atlético pioneered professionalization of football in Minas Gerais, whereas América resisted against it.
 From that time on, Galo became the major force between the two, with América suffering a setback as a result of its internal disagreements regarding professionalism.

 Atlético also holds a rivalry with Flamengo of Rio de Janeiro, with the first match between the clubs being played in 1929.
 Until regular national competitions were introduced in Brazilian football in 1959, however, the encounters were played at friendly level, since the clubs are from different states.
-The rivalry developed in the 1980s, rising from numerous controversial encounters between the two clubs in Campeonato Brasileiro and Copa Libertadores editions of the period.
-It remained through the following decades, and is considered the biggest interstate rivalry in Brazilian football.
+The rivalry developed in the 1980s, rising from numerous tendentious events and controversial encounters between the two clubs in Campeonato Brasileiro and Copa Libertadores editions of the period.
+It remained through the following decades and is considered the biggest interstate rivalry in Brazilian football.